Professional Email Signature Examples and How to Write Them

 How to create a professional email signature

-The best email signature templates are made up of eight key components.
+The best email signature examples are made up of eight key components.
 These then all work together to offer businesses of any size multiple marketing and feedback opportunities.

-- Ensure your contact details in an email signature are up-to-date and correct.
+Ensure your contact details in a professional email signature are up-to-date and correct.
 Tell people who you are, what you do and how to get in touch with you.

-- Make your email signature as consistently on-brand with your corporate logo.
+Make your email signature template as consistently on-brand with your corporate logo.

 Let’s now look at each component individually to see how they should be used in a professional email signature.